-The dairy department has written to state- and civic-run hospitals across the city, intimating them that it is straining to meet their milk requirements
+The dairy department has written to the state as well as civic-run hospitals across Mumbai, intimating them that it is straining to meet their milk requirements

 The drying milk supply at the government-run Aarey dairy is set to hit the thousands of patients admitted to various civic- and state-run hospitals, who would not get the free milk from the facilities, which get milk from the dairy at subsidised rates.